alpacahq/user-docs/content/community/_index.md

 As you continue on your journey of automated trading, there are many questions and hurdles that might arise while trying things out.
 Because of this, we have set up several community spaces for automated traders to gather and share knowledge.

-## Alpaca Forum
-[Alpaca's community forum](https://forum.alpaca.markets) is recommended venue for Alpaca users to discuss topics ranging from trading, algorithms, programming, market data, etc. The forum is also a place to find up-to-date announcements about Alpaca and its features.
-The forum is the recommended place for discussion, since it has more advanced indexing and search functionality compared to our other community channels.

-There are various topics set up for users to discuss, including:

-[**Ask the Community**](https://forum.alpaca.markets/c/questions) - Start here if you have any questions on how to use Alpaca, questions about code, etc.

-[**Alpaca - Feature Requests**](https://forum.alpaca.markets/c/alpaca/feature-requests) - This category is for discussion on types of features you’d like to see implemented.
-What new features would you like to see implemented?
-What is the use case for this feature?
-How would it be helpful for you?

-**Programming - Questions & Issues** - Users can post questions or issues regarding Alpaca technology and receive help.

 ## Community Slack

 [Alpaca’s community Slack](https://alpaca.markets/slack) has grown to be the go-to place for Alpaca